mwt/matthewthom.as/_posts/2021-04-16-r-fix-onedrive.md

 tag: ["tech", "R"]
 date: "2021-04-16"
 use_math: false
+description: "If you sync your Documents folder with OneDrive, R can have issues"
 ---

 This is a quick post about how to fix an annoying R bug on Windows 10 caused by OneDrive.
 Many users use OneDrive to sync their Documents folder.
 Unfortunately, R stores libraries in the Documents folder, and OneDrive creates sync locks that interfere with the installation and updating of packages.